Moving Statistics and Trends in Moving

 Many have left various states over the last several years for multiple reasons, including politics, the property market and rising living expenses.

-- The top five states for departures (IL, CA, PA, NJ and WA) are among the top 20 most densely populated states.
+- The top five states for departures (CA, NJ, IL, PA, TX) are among the top 20 most densely populated states.

 State | Moving Percentage |